RaitLeinus/podcast-copilot/README.md

         ↓
   Rolling 2-min audio buffer  ← stored in RAM only, nothing sent anywhere
         ↓ (only when wake word fires)
-  Whisper API  ←  first API call, only on demand
+  Whisper API  ←  transcribes the buffered podcast audio
         ↓
-  GPT-4o  ←  second API call
+  GPT-4o audio  ←  generates + speaks explanation in one streaming pass
         ↓
-  macOS "say" speaks the explanation aloud
-        ↓
   Resume playback

-Microphone → Porcupine (on-device) → wake word trigger
+Microphone → Porcupine (on-device) → wake word "explain"
-             (no audio leaves your machine)
+             (no audio leaves your machine for wake word detection)

+After wake word fires:
+  Microphone → Whisper API  ←  transcribes your optional follow-up topic
 ```

 **Privacy model:** The podcast audio never leaves your computer until you explicitly ask for an explanation.
 The wake word runs 100% on-device.
-Only when you say "explain that" does ~2 minutes of buffered audio get sent to Whisper.
+Only when you say "explain" does ~2 minutes of buffered audio get sent to Whisper.

 ---